 What does it take to work in banking?
 Selina Vernon wasn’t sure what to do when she left school with few GCSEs.
 Today, she is managing her own bank branch and “loving every minute of it”.

 Should people be given free money?
-For two years, Finland gave a group of its unemployed citizens money each month.
+For two years, Finland gave a group of its unemployed citizens a sum of money each month.
 They did not have to work or look for jobs.
 Watch this video to find out how the experiment worked for two of the recipients.

 - Imagine you were given £2,500.
 Make a list of three different ways you could use the money.
 Put them in order, from most to least responsible.

 - Think of 10 tips for managing money.
-Make a poster sharing this advice, that you could put up on the school website.
+Make a poster sharing this advice to put up on the school website.

 - Keep a diary of your spending for a week.
-Note what you spend most on, and how you could save the following week.
+Note what you spend the most on, and how you could make savings the following week.